margaretstorey/startup2022/milestone 3 - public beta.md

 We are happy to invite you to present your third milestone at **ECS 104**, April 1st 2pm-5pm

 In this meeting, you'll have the opportunity to present the beta version of your project and share your experience with each other, the mentors as well as additional guests!
+Each team will have **10 minutes** followed by Q&A and questions by mentors, guests and other students.
+At 5pm, we will have a small party to celebrate your accomplishments.

 We remind you that for this third milestone you are required to provide a fully functioning project, that will be evaluated by the mentoring staff.
 You will get valuable feedback regarding the expected final project configuration and scope.  **By the third milestone you should have completed your product** (except for some minor bugs which you may fix until the [Final Submission](/final%20submission.md)).

-Please send us the presentation (and any other document that you think would be useful for us to better evaluate your work) by email beforehand.
+Please send us the presentation by email beforehand.
 As we may have additional guests that did not attend your previous presentations, **make sure your presentation is self contained**.

-Please include in your presentation:
+Please include in your presentation (max: 10 minutes):

-- Product overview and motivation: a pitch of no more than 90 seconds - aim this at a "new and general audience", see below for resources on how to prepare your pitch.
+- **Pitch**:  Product overview and motivation (Maximum: 90 seconds).
-- Demo (from the perspective of your personas that show the main scenarios and features)
+- **Demo**: Show your product from the perspective of your personas that show the main scenarios and features (approx. 4-5 mins)
-- Your insights of testing your product with real users
+- **User feedback**: Share the insights you have gained by testing your product with real users/customers (approx. 2-3 mins)

-Some general advice:
+- **Next steps**: Tell us what you plan to do before the end of term and after the course. *Note: Bonus marks if you include a description of how you will monetize your product!* (approx. 1-2 mins)

-- For the pitch refer to these guidelines:
+Some advice:

-- Prepare an appealing demo!
-You only have a short time for the demonstration so start with your key features and give an overview of what the app is about for guests who will be there for the first time
+- Aim your **pitch** at a "new and general audience".
+See below for resources on how to prepare an effective and compelling  pitch.
-- If you are demonstrating social features of your gadget, or any other features that require prior preparations - please prepare them in advance! (e.g. creating social networks of several users).
+- Prepare an appealing **demo**!
+You only have a short time for the demonstration, so start with your key features and give an overview of what the app is about for guests who will be there for the first time.
+If you are demonstrating social features or any other features that require prior preparations - prepare them in advance! (e.g. creating social networks of several users).
-- Please remember to keep your documents up to date on GitHub.
+- Please remember to keep your **documents** up to date on GitHub.

 **Important note:** Full grading for the milestone (25 points) will be given for teams that successfully: